 Fundamental analysis is when you pick a business and thoroughly examine the economic factors affecting it, like the economy, industry, and company.

-Through fundamental analysis of a company, you should be able to get an idea of the intrinsic value of its stocks that may not be the same as its listed stock price – talking of which, see also best Canadian stocks and top ETFs that you can add to your portfolio.
+Through fundamental analysis of a company, you should be able to get an idea of the intrinsic value of its stocks that may not be the same as its listed stock price – talking of which, top silver stocks, best Canadian stocks, top ETFs – see also top energy ETFs and stocks (click here) and best bank ETFs in Canada – could be added to your portfolio.

 You can then make decisions based on your results.
-For instance, if you find that the company has more intrinsic value than its stock prices, then perhaps it’s an investment opportunity for you.
+For instance, if you find that the company has more intrinsic value than its stock prices, then perhaps it’s an investment opportunity for you (see ‘Best Small Cap Stocks Canada‘ or check out best Canadian penny stocks here).

-Also, fundamental analysis is based on the assumption that stock prices don’t change immediately when there’s a fundamental change in the company.
-For instance, if the company experiences a positive change that should increase its share price, there will be a delay and an increase in stock price.
+Also, fundamental analysis is based on the assumption that stock prices don’t change immediately when there’s a fundamental change like a buyout in the company as this post explained.
+For instance, if a company (see Power Corporation of Canada review) for example, experiences a positive change that should increase its share price, there will be a delay and an increase in stock price.

 Fundamental analysis takes its name from fundamentals, which are all the factors usually included in the analysis scope, ranging from macroeconomic factors like inflation to company-specific factors like the company’s financial statements.

-Typically, fundamental analysis focuses on different qualitative and quantitative values that affect a company.
+Typically, fundamental analysis focuses on different qualitative and quantitative values that affect a company – blue chip companies here are traditionally the most valued.
 If you’re unfamiliar with these terms, we’ll explain them in some detail and give you some examples now.

 Qualitative and Quantitative Factors